digital-work-lab/literature-review-seminar/slides/02-steps.md

 - Data: Text fragments and figures have been pre-selected: [access the worksheet](../teaching_notes/Inductive-coding-Worksheet.pdf)

 - Objective: Analyze extant research and inductively develop a process model

 ---

+TODO : present a clear Gioia structure as a result

+---